-In my research, I’m interested in the epistemology of uncertain beliefs, the connection between epistemology and other normative theories, the foundations of statistics, modal logic, and the philosophy of mathematics.
+In my research, I’m interested in the epistemology of uncertain beliefs, the connection between epistemology and other normative theories, the foundations of statistics, decision theory, modal logic, and the philosophy of mathematics.
+I run research projects on epistemic utility theory and the scientific approach to epistemology.
 See Research link above.

-I lecture and lead seminars in the philosophy department on everything from metaphysics and epistemology to logic and the philosophy of language.
+I lecture and lead seminars in the philosophy department on everything from Kant’s first Critique, formal epistemology, and logic to philosophy of religion and philosophy of death and illness.
 For lecture slides and course notes, see Teaching.

 I blog a little over at M-Phi, a blog dedicated to mathematical philosophy.